What Products and Services are Subject to Sales Tax?

 States started putting sales taxes on services in 2007, but these were business-to-business sales taxes and were usually repealed.
 States keep adding more services all the time, and some argue that all services should be taxed.
 Services of professionals (accounting, lawyers, medical professions) construction are usually not taxed, but personal services (like hair salons, barbers, lawn care, cleaning services) are often taxed.

-To make it easy, those of you doing business in Hawaii, New Mexico, and South Dakota, note that ALL services are subject to sales tax.
+Note: If you are doing business in Hawaii, New Mexico, and South Dakota, note that ALL services are subject to sales tax.

 Product or Service and The "True Objects Test"